 • Filters

-To prepare these spray components for winter storage you’ll want to make sure to clean the tank of your drone with a tank cleaning solution or neutralizer.
+To prepare the second set of spray components for winter storage you’ll want to make sure to clean the tank of your drone with a tank-cleaning solution or neutralizer.
 Additionally, ensure all caps and filters are removed so that everything can air dry completely.
+Never leave liquid of any kind in your sprayer tank over the winter.
+If you have leftover pesticide in your tank, follow these tips from Farm Progress for proper chemical storage in winter.

-It’s common sense to clean the drone itself when preparing for winter storage, but don’t forget about the remote control too!
-Both, should be wiped cleaned and stored in a climate-controlled area.
-Maintain a temperature between 72-82 degrees Fahrenheit for best results.
+It’s common sense to clean the drone itself when preparing for winter storage, but don’t forget about the remote control.
+Both your drone and remote should be wiped cleaned and stored in a climate-controlled area.
+Maintain a temperature between 72-82º Fahrenheit for best optimal drone storage conditions.

-Rantizo support technicians suggest the best practice is to charge the batteries to full, and then store them in a climate-controlled area.
+Wonder how to store drone batteries the right way?
+Rantizo support technicians suggest the best practice is to charge the batteries all the way , then store them in a climate-controlled area out of direct sunlight.

 The internal computer in the batteries will slowly drain them until they reach approximately 50% charge.
-This is the optimum charge level for long term storage.
+This is the optimum charge level for long-term storage between application seasons.

 The dry spreader attachment for your drone sprayer should also be wiped clean and stored in a climate-controlled area.